Spermatozoon Disorders

 Definition

 Spermatozoon disorders are conditions that affect the structure, quality, and function of sperm.
-Since sperm are essential for fertilization and healthy reproduction, any abnormality in their number, shape, or movement can lead to infertility or other reproductive issues.
+Since sperm are essential for fertilization and healthy reproduction, any in their number, shape, or movement can lead to or other reproductive issues.

-Spermatozoa (plural of spermatozoon) are the male reproductive cells that carry genetic information to the female egg during fertilization.
+Spermatozoa (plural of spermatozoon) are the male reproductive cells that carry information to the female egg during fertilization.
 A healthy sperm cell is crucial for fertility.These disorders can involve:

 • Low Sperm Count (Oligospermia): Fewer sperm than normal.